 Tip: adjusting your feed dog or use a walking foot

 The ability to cope with thick fur changes from machine to machine, so test on a piece before starting the project.
 You may need to adjust the feed dog which is located under the needle plate and must always be up for normal sewing.

 Tip: sewing fake fur.

 Patience is key, but the best seam allowance for fake fur is 1/4″.
 If the pattern is drafted to 5/8″ reduce it to 1/4″.
 There will be no need to neaten the seam allowance since the fur does not ravel.
 Use polyester thread because it will last longer.
 Do not use cotton thread.

 Tip: lining fake fur

-Fake fur is not as warm as real fur, so a good quality and soft lining material is important.
+Fake fur is not as warm as real fur, so good quality and soft lining material are important.
 If your budget allows it, the use of silk is advisable to make the garment warmer.
-When attaching lining to the fur use a zigzag stitch, this will prevent the lining from becoming undone with time.
+When attaching the lining to the fur using a zigzag stitch, this will prevent the lining from becoming undone with time.